 A lot of researcher time and effort goes into developing the Toolkit.
 Acknowledging and citing this work demonstrates that it is being used which helps us secure additional funding to support further development.
 In addition to citations, if you make use of the Toolkit in your work please let us know at niels [dot] warburton [at] ucd [dot] ie so we can add you to our list of known users.

 Developing code to compute perturbations to black holes takes a lot of time and effort.
 The goal of the Toolkit is not to have each and every researcher’s cutting edge code on public display, rather to build a core of software that is common to many of the codes that currently exist.
-This will stop researchers having to reinvent the wheel which will decrease the development time for new software that, in turn, will assist the study of black hole perturbation theory for gravitational wave science.
+This will stop researchers having to reinvent the wheel and thus decrease the development time for new software.
+This will, in turn, assist the study of black hole perturbation theory for gravitational wave science.